East Dover Hundred in Kent County, Delaware — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Delaware State Parks series list.
 A significant historical year for this entry is 1885.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 9.71′ N, 75° 31.383′ W. Marker was in Dover, Delaware, in Kent County.
-Marker was at the intersection of Kings Highway SW and Pennsylvania Avenue, on the right when traveling north on Kings Highway SW.
+It was in East Dover Hundred.
+It was at the intersection of Kings Highway Southwest and Pennsylvania Avenue, on the right when traveling north on Kings Highway Southwest.
 Located next to Woodburn - the Governor's Residence.
 Touch for map.
-Marker was in this post office area: Dover DE 19901, United States of America.
+Marker was at or near this postal address: 181 Kings Hwy SW, Dover DE 19901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Hall House (a few steps from this marker); Woodburn: The Governor's House (within shouting distance of this marker); Sequoia - A California Redwood (within shouting distance of this marker); Woodburn (within shouting distance of this marker); Richardson and Robbins Complex (about 600 feet away, measured in a direct line); Annie Jump Cannon (approx. 0.2 miles away); Wesley College (approx. 0.2 miles away); …and His Accomplishments (approx. ¼ mile away).
+At least 8 other markers are within walking distance of this location: A different marker also named Hall House (a few steps from this marker); a different marker also named Woodburn: The Governor's House (within shouting distance of this marker); Sequoia - A California Redwood (within shouting distance of this marker); Woodburn (within shouting distance of this marker); Richardson and Robbins Complex (about 600 feet away, measured in a direct line); Annie Jump Cannon (approx. 0.2 miles away); Wesley College (approx. 0.2 miles away); and His Accomplishments (approx. Ό mile away).
 Touch for a list and map of all markers in Dover.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has been replaced with the linked marker.